brefphp/extra-php-extensions/Readme.md

 ### ODBC Snowflake setup

-Enable the odbc extension in your `php.ini` by setting `extension=/opt/bref-extra/odbc.so`.
-Then you also need to set the environment variable `ODBCSYSINI: /opt/snowflake_odbc/conf/` in your `serverless.yaml` in order to tell unixODBC to load the ini file of the snowflake client.
+You need to set the environment variable `ODBCSYSINI: /opt/snowflake_odbc/conf/` in your `serverless.yaml` in order to tell unixODBC to load the ini file of the snowflake client.

 You can then use snowflake like this: `odbc_connect('DRIVER=SnowflakeDSIIDriver;Server=[name].snowflakecomputing.com;Account=;Schema=;Warehouse=;Database=;Role=', 'username', 'password')`.